 - Alumni Facebook Group: This group is open to all Sigma Tau Delta alumni as a means of maintaining Society ties.
 The group posts field-related articles as well as updates on Society events such as the convention, job opportunities, advice on the job market, and information on Alumni Epsilon happenings.

 - Alumni Epsilon Newsletter: Stay up-to-date on Alumni Epsilon goings on with the Alumni Epsilon Newsletter, housed within WORDY by Nature.
 And submit essays on how you are using your English degree post-graduation to be included in future newsletters!

-Finally, before you graduate make sure your current chapter updates the email address you have entered in Write Away, the online chapter management system.
-Alumni with current personal email addresses entered in Write Away will receive email correspondence from Sigma Tau Delta, including our monthly Footnotes newsletter and emails about our Society blog, WORDY by Nature.
+Finally, before you graduate make sure your current Chapter Advisor updates the email address you have entered in Write Away, the online chapter management system.
+Alumni with current personal email addresses entered in Write Away will receive email correspondence from Sigma Tau Delta, including our bi-monthly Footnotes newsletter and emails about our Society blog, WORDY by Nature.

 Sigma Tau Delta wishes you the best of luck as you move on, and looks forward to continuing our relationship with you.

 What are some of your unique or exciting post-graduation plans?